s2-streamstore/resumable-stream/README.md

 ## Usage

-To use this package, you need to create an [Access token](https://s2.dev/docs/access-control) for S2 and a `Basin` to store all your streams.
+To use this package, you need to:

+1) Create an [Access token](https://s2.dev/docs/access-control) for S2 and a `Basin` to store all your streams.
 You can do so by signing up [here](https://s2.dev/dashboard).
+Set the created token as `S2_ACCESS_TOKEN` in your env.

 ![](./assets/access-token.png)

-You can create and granularize the permission scope of the token to `create, append, and read` streams in the tokens tab and set the created token as `S2_ACCESS_TOKEN` in your env.
+2) Create a new basin from the basins tab with appropriate retention age and set it as `S2_BASIN` in your env.

 ![](./assets/basins.png)

-Create a new basin from the basins tab with appropriate retention age and set it as `S2_BASIN` in your env.

 The incoming stream is batched and the batch size can be changed by setting `S2_BATCH_SIZE`.